VivekReddy98/Edge-Weight-and-Sign-Prediction-in-WSG-s/README.md

 # GDM_Capstone
-1) Edge Weight Prediction using Node Embeddings generated from a custom Signed Graph Convolutional Network.
+1) Edge Weight Prediction using Node Embeddings generated from a Signed Graph Convolutional Network.
-2) The Network was written using Tensorflow Low-Level Api and Python 3.
+2) This custom Neural Network was written using Tensorflow Low-Level Api and Python 3.